cotarr/ds18b20-api/README.md

 requests in which the TLS client certificate is not signed by the CA certificate.

-Optionally, TLS client certification verification may be enabled in the configuration as described further below.
+Optionally, TLS client certificate verification may be enabled in the configuration as described further below.

 Optionally, a 'nftables' or 'iptables' firewall may used to